I had been wanting to get my first trophy buck for a long time.

 The Story of My First Trophy Buck

 The phone rang, it was my dad and you could tell he had a little excitement in his voice.
 “I just saw the big boy” he said.
 As soon as he said it I knew what he was talking about.
-We had been deer hunting hard all season long and now the rut was starting to kick in full gear.
-My dad owned fourteen acres of prime deer hunting land in north Georgia and what made it prime was that at the back of the property the hardwoods funneled to a major highway on one side and a pasture on the other.
+We had been deer hunting hard all season long.
+Now the rut was starting to kick in full gear.
+My dad owned fourteen acres of prime deer hunting land in north Georgia.
+What made it prime was the hardwoods funneled to a major highway on one side and a pasture on the other.
 Then on each end was prime habitat for deer hunting.

 So any bucks that were on the move had to funnel through this small strip of hardwoods.
 Their other options were cross a major highway or cross an open pasture.
 My dad was sitting in a stand in this spot that morning when the big buck came off the hill.
 It was behind him and was easing through the woods when my dad spotted him first.
 But as my dad turned to make a shot one of his gloves that he had taken off fell to the ground and the game was over.
 The white antlered brute had been playing this game to long to get shot.
 After all he didn’t get that big by being stupid.

 My dad called me that afternoon and told me what had happened.
 So after my dad told me what had happened I thought I would give him a try.
 I asked my dad if he minded if I hunted there the next day?
 He said I could so I got all my gear organized.
 Then I invited my best friend Stephen to go with me.
 I told him the big bucks were in full rut.
 It would be surprising if we didn’t see some action.

 The next morning we got there well before daylight and it was a great November morning for the whitetails to be moving.
 It was a cold clear frosty morning.
 I took Stephen to a stand.
 Then I headed to get in the stand where my dad had seen the trophy buck.